ghartmann4/portfolio/index.md

 This is a connect four game that you can play against an AI opponent.
 The AI utilizes a minimax algorithm that implements alpha-beta pruning to select its moves.
 [Here](./another-page.html) you can find a more in-depth description of this project.

+# Machine Learning Classification

+This program trains an ML model on a database of positive and negative Amazon product reviews.
+One can apply the trained model to new, unlabeled reviews to predict whether they are positive or negative.
+Because the model is relatively simple, focusing only on individual words, bigrams, and punctuation, I added an explanation feature that displays a bar graph that helps to show how the label was computed.
+[Here](./another-page2.html) is a more in-depth description of this project.

 Text can be **bold**, _italic_, or ~~strikethrough~~.